Online Master’s in Mental Health Counseling Programs

 Mental Health Counseling Program Accreditation

-For any online degree in the helping professions, accreditation offers the mark of approval for meeting career standards in best preparing future professionals.
-The Council for Accreditation of Counseling & Related Programs (CACREP) and the Masters in Psychology and Counseling Accreditation Council (MPCAC) set standards for online master’s in mental health counseling programs that meet the needs of clients and the changing landscape of the profession, and incorporate research trends in mental health.
+Obtaining accreditation for any online degree in the helping professions signifies meeting career standards and ensuring the best preparation for future professionals.
+The Council for Accreditation of Counseling and Related Programs (CACREP) and the Masters in Psychology and Counseling Accreditation Council (MPCAC) set standards for online master’s in mental health counseling programs that meet the needs of clients and the changing landscape of the profession, as well as incorporate research trends in mental health.

 CACREP Accreditation